 The Chairman of the Board is responsible for the effective operation of the Board and its Committees.
 Issues regarding quality of information and Board performance are reviewed at Board meetings.
 In addition, the Chairman makes himself available at all times for discussions with individual Board members regarding Board performance.
 In carrying out his responsibilities, the Chairman also reviews the contributions of its individual directors and considers whether the current composition of the Board promotes effectiveness and efficiency in its decision making.
 The Board conducts a formal assessment process annually.
-On an annual basis, the Corporate Governance & Nominating Committee formally assesses the effectiveness of each of the Board and its Committees and, bi-annually, informally, each individual director relative to: (i) in the case of the Board and each Committee of the Board, their roles and responsibilities and the Board or each Committee's mandate, as applicable, and (ii) in the case of individual director is expected to bring to the Board.
+On an annual basis, the Corporate Governance & Nominating Committee formally assesses the effectiveness of each of the Board and its Committees and, bi-annually, informally, each individual director relative to: (i) in the case of the Board and each Committee of the Board, their roles and responsibilities and the Board or each Committee's mandate, as applicable, and (ii) in the case of individual directors, the applicable position description, as well as the competencies and skills that each individual director is expected to bring to the Board.
 The Chair of the Corporate Governance & Nominating Committee reports to the Board on the evaluation of the performance of the Board and each Committee.